IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 ## Managing credentials

-The order of precedence using for access credentials is:
+The order of precedence for access credentials is:

 1. Credentials that are passed as `BasicAWSCredentials` instance parameters
 2. Credentials set as environment variables